Causal Bandits without Graph Learning: Randomized Parent Search Algorithm

 \section{Randomized Parent Search Algorithm}

-In this section we present our learner, i.e., \acf{raps} shown in \cref{alg:thealg} that finds the parent node of the reward node or reports that the reward node does not have a parent node in $\cV$.
-This algorithm defines a recursive function \textsc{REC} with single argument denoted by $\cC$ --- the so called \emph{candidate set} of nodes in $\bcG$ which might contain $P$ --- and this function is called initially with all the nodes in the graph as its argument.
+In this section we present our learner, i.e., \acf{raps}, for the case when the reward node has at most one parent.
+The algorithm is shown in \cref{alg:thealg}.
+We denote the parent node by $P$ (which is set to be $\varnothing$ when there is no parent) and denote the number of distinct nodes intervened on by our algorithm by $N(\bcG,P)$.
+This algorithm could be run multiple times to discover each parent node as will be later discussed in \cref{sec:multiparent}.
+After the parent node is discovered, one could use standard algorithms from bandit literature \citep[see, for example,][]{lattimore2020bandit} to find the best intervention over it to minimize the simple or cumulative regret. \Cref{alg:thealg} defines a recursive function \textsc{REC} with single argument denoted by $\cC$ --- the so called \emph{candidate set} of nodes in $\bcG$ which might contain $P$ --- and this function is called initially with all the nodes in the graph as its argument.

-After the parent node is discovered, one could use standard algorithms from bandit literature \citep[see, for example,][]{lattimore2020bandit} to find the best intervention over it to minimize the simple or cumulative regret.
-As an example we present a bound on cumulative regret using the combination of \ac{raps} and a standard bandit algorithm such as UCB \cite{cappe2013kullback} in \cref{sec:regret}.

 We will explain \ac{raps} first with an example.
-Consider the graph with four nodes in \cref{fig:example} where $P$ is the parent of reward node $R$.
+Consider the graph with four nodes in \cref{fig:example} where $P$ is the parent of reward node $R$ (not shown on the figure).
 The algorithm starts by calling the recursive function with $\cC=\cV=\cbr{X_1,X_2,X_3,P}$.
 Assume that during this call the recursive function samples $X_3$.
 Changing the value of this node should allow the learner to determine the descendants which are in this case $\cbr{X_2,X_3}$ and do not include $P$.
 The learner realizes this because $R$ does not change unless P changes.
 Thus, there will be another call of the recursive function with $\cC=\cV\setminus\cbr{X_2,X_3}=\cbr{X_1,P}$ on \cref{line:not-ancestor-call}.
 After that, if in the recursion the node $X_1$ is sampled, the same function is called on \cref{line:ancestor-call} with $\cC=\cbr{P}$.
 This is because $P$ is the only descendant of $X_1$ not including $X_1$ in the graph over the nodes in $\cbr{X_1,P}$.
 Lastly, the algorithm will have to sample $P$ and return it as the discovered parent node.